tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 | [Quickstart for writing on GitHub - GitHub Docs] | https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github |
 | [About writing and formatting on GitHub - GitHub Docs] | https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github |
 | [Basic writing and formatting syntax - GitHub Docs] | https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text |

+Both this document and [Java Eclipse Project GitHub Repository Creation] are written in the GitHub variant of [Markdown].
+Note that GitHub does use a variant and so there are differences; yes, this can be confusing...
+Both documents are great examples of [Markdown] in actual use.

+Keep an eye out for quirks and work-arounds: one such is shown in the comments for this document at top.

 [Quickstart for writing on GitHub - GitHub Docs]: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github
 [About writing and formatting on GitHub - GitHub Docs]: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github